 Please review the general WordPress documentation on my website, then refer to the specific instructions below for your site, originally all written for the Classic editor.
-For most of what you do, the “Classic” editor is sufficient and frankly more straightforward: paragraphs, links, lists, images.
-The place “Block” will be more useful is when re-ordering existing content and on image pages.
-As the WordPress shift to the Block editor continues, I will tailor the instructions for specific cases when reminded or requested.
+For most of your site, the “Classic” editor is sufficient and straightforward: paragraphs, links, lists, images.
+The place “Block” will be more useful is when re-ordering existing content, on image pages, columnar pages, and when tables are needed.
+I have converted the pages that most benefit from the Block Editor.
+WordPress continues to shift to the Block editor, so let me know when help is needed.
 There is always the risk these instructions are out-of-date.
-Note: your existing theme is “twentyeleven” and the Genesis notes do NOT pertain.
-Your new theme will be a Genesis theme.

-I suggest opening three tabs or windows: the public site, the admin, and these instructions.
+Whenever editing, I suggest opening two or three tabs or windows: the public site and the admin in separate windows, and these instructions if needed in another tab.
 Reason: speed, ease of additional updates without additional navigation and page changing.
-Once you have saved some changes, switch to public tab and refresh.
+Once you have saved some changes, switch to public tab and refresh and you won’t lose your place in the page you are editing.

 - Most common work will be within Pages and Posts.

-- Within either, images and slide shows may be added, and a featured image can be attached to the top.
+- Within either, images (and slide shows, currently disabled) may be added, and a featured image can be attached to the top.
 (Otherwise, pages, posts and categories show a random image at the top.)

-- Media can also be managed independently within Media and Meta Slider and then utilized in multiple locations.
+- Media can also be managed independently within Media (and Meta Slider, currently disabled) and then utilized in multiple locations.

 - Main/upper navigation is managed within Appearance Menus.